-My first concoction was homemade foundation powder.
+My first concoction was homemade foundation powder make-up.
 I have fallen in love with this homemade mineral-like foundation powder.
 I have tweaked it a bit over the past few months, adding a few ingredients.
 I love the coverage this make-up gives me without drying my skin or leaving me looking like a pan of bacon grease at the end of the day.
-It is made with ingredients that are be safe to eat.
+Homemade foundation powder is made with ingredients that are be safe to eat.
 In fact, many of these ingredients you may already be using in your real food kitchen.

 Want more good news?
 This make-up is super inexpensive to make.

-To think I used to pay $30 for a container of chemicals!
-The initial cost of purchasing items such as Arrowroot Powder and Lavender Essential Oil may be pricey, but these products will last through dozens of batches of homemade make-up.
-The true cost is significantly less expensive than chemical-ridden or even “natural” make-up found through companies and in stores.
+To think I used to pay $30 for a container of toxic make-up!
+The initial cost of purchasing items such as arrowroot powder and lavender essential oil may be pricey, but these products will last through dozens of batches of homemade foundation powder make-up.
+The true cost is significantly less expensive than toxic or even “natural” make-up found through companies and in stores.

 What you will need:

-- Arrowroot Powder (where to buy) –similar to corn starch (a thickening agent), but without the GMO’s.
+- arrowroot flour/starch (where to buy) –similar to corn starch (a thickening agent), but a non-GMO product.

 - Good-quality cocoa powder or cacao powder (where to buy)